JaredCorduan/CIPs/CIP-1694/README.md

 The requirements in the [ratification requirement table](#requirements) are explained here.
-Most of the governance actions have the same kind of requirements: the constitutional committee must reach quorum and the DReps must reach a sufficient number of 'Yes' votes.
+Most of the governance actions have the same kind of requirements: the constitutional committee and the DReps must reach a sufficient number of 'Yes' votes.
 This includes these actions:
-* New committee/quorum (normal state)
+* New committee/threshold (normal state)
 * Update to the Constitution
 * Protocol parameter changes
 * Treasury withdrawal